 About the Data Science Course

-Our Application for Spring 2025 will open November 15th and close December 15th.
+Our Application for Spring 2025 is now open and will close December 15th

 We are excited to offer our online course in data science!
 Developed and taught by NYU instructors, this 12-week course is a great opportunity for those looking to expand their STEM interests beyond the high school curriculum.
 This class is designed for all levels.